CLARIAH/grlc/README.md

 * Add the `#+ endpoint:` [decorator](#`endpoint`).
 * Add the URL of the endpoint on a single line in an `endpoint.txt` file within the GitHub repository that contains the queries.

-The endpoint call will return the result of executing the query as a json representation of rdflib.query.QueryResult.
-The format of the response can be modified by using the `#+ transform:` [decorator](#`transform`).
+The endpoint call will return the result of executing the query as a json representation of rdflib.query.QueryResult (for other result formats, you can use content negotiation via HTTP `Accept` headers).
+For json responses, the schema of the response can be modified by using the `#+ transform:` [decorator](#`transform`).

 ## Decorator syntax
 Special decorators are available to make your swagger-ui look nicer and to increase functionality.
-These are provided as comments at the start of your query file.
-All decorators start `#+ `, for example:
+These are provided as comments at the start of your query file, making it still syntactically valid SPARQL.
+All decorators start with `#+ `, for example:

 ```SPARQL
 #+ decorator_1: decorator value